sindresorhus/slugify/readme.md

 Type: `boolean`\
 Default: `false`

 If your string starts with an underscore, it will be preserved in the slugified string.
+Sometimes leading underscores are intentional, for example, filenames representing hidden paths on a website.

 ```js
 const slugify = require('@sindresorhus/slugify');